Youth Summer Ministry

 Paperwork & Forms

 All adults 18+ must submit an Adult Self-Screening form at the time of the group’s final payment, May 15.
-This form verifies that all adults have current background checks, or indicates that someone needs a new check run by MTOP.
+This form verifies that all adults have a current background check on file with their church or Mountain T.O.P. needs to run one on their behalf.
+Background checks are $10 per person.

 All groups are required to send in a roster of their participants with final payments, due May 15.
-Contact Persons should download the blank file, fill out the information, save the file as “2024 Roster Church Name - City, State,” and email the completed roster to Jacey.
+Contact People should download the blank file, fill out the information, save the file as “2026 Roster Church Name - City, State,” and email the completed roster to Hailey.

 Frequently Asked Questions